 It is also worth mentioning Paul Dirac, a quantum mechanics genius.
 He is most famous of his Dirac equation (describing the behaviour of fermions), theory of holes and presupposition on existence of antimatter.
 The physicist also turned out be an extreme introvert.
 His long silences, avoiding “small talks” and general lack of empathy led to believe he was autistic.

-Although Autism and Asperger’s syndrome are considered diseases for many people it accompanied high intelligence, genius and beautiful minds.
-They achieve greatness in many fields of science, helping people across the world with their discoveries, mathematical solutions and technological developments.
+Our world has witnessed many geniuses with a higher IQ than a general human can potentially have – and most of them have been diagnosed with Asperger’s or Autism.
+They have achieved greatness in many fields of science, helping people across the world with their discoveries, mathematical solutions and technological developments.
 Avoiding social interactions, not understanding emotions of others or lack of will to communicate verbally didn’t keep the world’s most famous scientists, physicists or artists from gaining their life goal.
 Oppositely, their professional passion, extraordinary ability to concentrate accelerated their achievements.

 Text written in collaboration with http://asperger-autism.org.uk/ .